Opinion | Yes, Kamila Valieva should be skating in Beijing

 The Court of Arbitration for Sport’s decision to allow Valieva to compete this week has been widely criticized as the arbitrary product of corrupt institutions driven by commercial and political interests.
 Actually, the decision was a textbook application of well-established law.
 It was also ethically sound.

 No one’s goal should be premature, career-ending penalties for children.
-It’s also wrong to turn Valieva into a punching bag for legitimate concerns about Russian state-sponsored doping and the Olympic Movement’s flawed anti-doping effort.
+It’s also wrong to turn Valieva into a punching bag for legitimate concerns about Russian state-sponsored doping and the Olympic movement’s flawed anti-doping effort.

 The only issue before the arbitration panel in Beijing was whether to restore a provisional suspension imposed — and then reversed — by Valieva’s domestic federation after a December drug test returned a preliminary positive for a banned heart medication.
 The panel was not charged with deciding whether Valieva had committed a doping violation.
 That decision has not yet been made.

 Under the law, children and younger adolescents are considered “protected persons,” and claims against them may be adjudicated more leniently than those against older adolescents and adults.
-Many have focused on 15-year-old Valieva’s protected status, suggesting that it’s the reason she has escaped punishment for alleged doping.
+Many have focused on 15-year-old Valieva’s protected status, suggesting it’s the reason she has escaped punishment for alleged doping.
 But her status, and the proportional treatment she receives, are only part of the heavy weight on her side of the legal scales.

 Valieva’s case so far is characterized by the absence of evidence — both for her opponents to prosecute her and for her to defend herself.
 The burden was on Olympic organizations to show they were likely to succeed on the merits of a doping charge.
 Combine that with the irreparable harm Valieva would undoubtedly suffer were the suspension reimposed, as a legal matter the decision allowing her to compete was not surprising.
 Indeed, a different outcome would have been political.

 The law applied to Valieva’s case is the same as used in the United States.
-In 1992, the U.S. Supreme Court ordered USA Track & Field to allow world-record holder Butch Reynolds to run in Olympic trials even though he was serving a suspension for a two-year-old steroid positive.
+In 1992, the U.S. Supreme Court ordered USA Track & Field to allow world-record holder Butch Reynolds to run in Olympic trials even though he was serving a suspension for a two-year-old positive steroid test.
 Justice John Paul Stevens wrote: “A decent respect for the incomparable importance of winning a gold medal in the Olympic Games convinces me that a pecuniary award is not an adequate substitute for the intangible values for which the world’s greatest athletes compete.”
 The law hasn’t changed since I was one of the lawyers on the losing side of that argument.

 This week, U.S. sprinter Sha’Carri Richardson tweeted that the only difference between her not being allowed to compete in the Olympics last summer after a positive drug test and Valieva’s clearance to compete now is that “I’m a black young lady.”
 Actually, other facts explain why: Richardson, an adult, acknowledged knowingly and voluntarily using a banned substance, marijuana.
 Afterward, she sought and obtained leniency given the particular drug and her personal circumstances.